beaveronpole/wav2mp3/README.md

 *I used a profiler, but the most time is taken by Lame-> so it is unreasonable*

-In project release section there are built binaries of project for Windows and Linux, but it may not work on every system, and should be rebuild.
+In project release section there are built binaries of project for Windows and Linux, but it may not work on every system, and should be rebuild for concrete system.

 #### Build on Windows: